Related Subjects:

 - Cortical (Compact) Bone:

-- Provides strength and protection.
+- Provides mechanical strength and resistance to bending and torsion.

-- Trabecular (Spongy) Bone:
+- Trabecular (Cancellous/Spongy) Bone:

 - Bone Matrix: